kshutkin/slimlib/store/README.md

 Sets a custom scheduler function for effect execution.
 By default, effects are scheduled using `queueMicrotask`.
 You can replace it with any function that accepts a callback.

+With a synchronous scheduler, all affected dependencies are invalidated before effects run for a source write or a state method call, so effects observe consistent direct and computed values.

 ```js
 import { setScheduler } from "@slimlib/store";